gordonhu7/4PicsHelper/README.md

 Hey

-Thanks for checking this out
+Thanks for checking this out.

 This program helps you solve that dreaded 4Pics level.
 Simply run "./a.out shuffled_unique_freq.dict.txt" on terminal.